-Economic substance requirements apply to a Guernsey tax resident company where and to the extent that it:
+Economic substance requirements apply to a Guernsey tax resident company (and also certain exempt companies) where and to the extent that it:

 - carries on (for its own account or as a partner or member of a partnership) one or more of the following “relevant activities”: banking, insurance, fund management, financing and leasing, headquartering, shipping and distribution and service centres;

 - is a holding company for Guernsey company law purposes and has as its primary function the acquisition and holding of shares or equitable interests in other companies and which carries on no commercial activity; or